-Liquidity risk is the risk of not being able to meet funding obligations such as the repayment of liabilities or payment of asset purchases as they fall due.
-The Group's liquidity management involves maintaining funding capacity to finance capital expenditures and service maturing debts, and to accommodate any fluctuations in asset and liability levels due to changes in the Group's business operations unanticipated events created by customer behavior or capital market conditions.
-The Group maintains a level of cash and cash equivalents deemed sufficient to finance its operations.
-As part of its liquidity risk management, the Group regularly evaluates its projected and actual cash flows.
-It also continuously assesses conditions in financial the markets opportunities to pursue fund-raising activities.
-Fund-raising activities may include obtaining bank loans and capital market issues both
+debts, and to accommodate any

+fluctuations in asset and liability

+levels due to changes in the Group's

+business operations or

+unanticipated events created by

+customer behavior or capital market

+conditions.
+The Group maintains a

+level of cash and cash equivalents

+deemed sufficient to finance its

+operations.
+As part of its liquidity

+risk management, the Group

+regularly evaluates its projected and

+actual cash flows.
+It also

+continuously assesses conditions in

+the financial markets for

+opportunities to pursue fund-raising

+activities.
+Fund-raising activities

+may include obtaining bank loans

+and capital market issues both

+onshore and offshore.